Evanlab02/Evanlab02/README.md

 # Hi, my name is Evan 👋
 ### I am very passionate about making an impact with technology and solving problems.
 I am interested in Backend development, Dev Ops, Cloud Solutions and Data Science.
-Currently a student @WeThinkCode_
+Currently a intern software engineer at NTT Ltd.

 - 🔭 I’m currently working on learning new things and expanding my skillset.
 - 🌱 I’m currently learning more about Systems Integration.